University of Science and Technology of China

-The University of Science and Technology of China (USTC) is a public research university in Hefei, Anhui, China.
-Under direct leadership of the Chinese Academy of Sciences, the university is co-funded by the Academy, the Ministry of Education of China, and the Anhui Provincial Government.
-Because of its dominant leadership position and reputation in Science & Engineering research, USTC is often being described as “Caltech of China” or "China's Caltech".
+The University of Science and Technology of China (USTC) is a public university in Hefei, Anhui, China.
+It is owned by the Chinese Academy of Sciences, and co-funded by the Chinese Academy of Sciences, the Ministry of Education of China, and the Anhui Provincial Government.
+It is part of Project 211, Project 985, and the Double First-Class Construction.

 The university was founded in Beijing by the Chinese Academy of Sciences in September 1958.
 In the beginning of 1970, the university moved to Hefei during the Cultural Revolution.
-The university was founded with the mission of addressing urgent needs to improve China's economy, defense infrastructure, and science and technology education.
-Its core strength is scientific and technological research, and more recently has expanded into humanities and management with a strong scientific and engineering emphasis.
 The university has 13 schools, 11 national research platforms, 8 science-education integration colleges, and 5 joint cooperative institutes with local governments.
-The university is a member of C9 League and the Double First Class University Plan.
+The university is a member of the C9 League.

-USTC consistently ranked in world's top 100 universities in the most-widely read university rankings in the world such as the Academic Ranking of World Universities, the Times Higher Education World University Rankings and the QS World University Rankings.
-Regarding scientific research output, the Nature Index 2022 ranked USTC 2nd in China and the Asia Pacific region, and 5th in the world among the global universities (after Harvard, Stanford, MIT, and UCAS).

 History

 The university was founded in Beijing by the Chinese Academy of Sciences (CAS) in September 1958.
-The Director of CAS, Mr. Guo Moruo was appointed the first president of USTC.
-USTC's founding mission was to develop a high-level science and technology workforce, as deemed critical for development of China's economy, defense, and science and technology education.
+The director of CAS, Guo Moruo was appointed the first president of USTC.
+USTC's founding mission was to develop a high-level science and technology workforce, as deemed critical for the development of China's economy, defense, and science and technology education.
 The establishment was hailed as "A Major Event in the History of Chinese Education and Science."
 CAS has supported USTC by combining most of its institutes with the departments of the university.
 In 1959, USTC was listed in the top 16 national key universities, becoming the youngest national key university.

-In the beginning of 1970, the university moved to Hefei during the Cultural Revolution.
+At the beginning of 1970, the university moved to Hefei during the Cultural Revolution.

+In 2012, USTC and the National University of Defense Technology signed a strategic agreement to cooperate on quantum computing research at a ceremony attended by Pan Jianwei and Yang Xuejun.